Automating Power BI with REST APIs

 Best Practices

-• Use service principals for automated processes
+• Use service principals for all automated processes—never embed user credentials

-• Implement retry logic for transient failures
+• Implement retry logic with exponential backoff for transient failures (429, 503)

-• Respect API rate limits
+• Respect rate limits by queuing and throttling API calls

 Frequently Asked Questions